-Alternative theories of gravity typically introduce additional forces, which may alter the predictions in the local system and render them incompatible with local gravity tests (for a review, see Ref.
+Alternative theories of gravity typically introduce additional forces, which may alter the predictions in the local system and render them incompatible with local gravity tests (for a review, see ref.
 [54]).
-However, some theories provide screening mechanisms, which hide the effects of scalar forces via nonlinear interactions of the field.
-Although these mechanisms have been mostly studied by making these couplings explicit (e.g., working in the Einstein frame), they can also be identified in a minimally coupled description [55].
+However, some theories provide screening mechanism, which hide the effects of scalar forces via non-linear interactions of the field.
+Although these mechanisms have been mostly studied by making these couplings explicit (e.g. working in the Einstein frame), they can also be identified in a minimally coupled description [55].

-We conclude the discussion of the consequences of kinetic mixing by noting that the structure of the mixing terms allows us to generalize the previously proposed disformal screening mechanism to a more general phenomenon, based on kinetic mixing properties and present in a larger class of theories.
-The disformal screening mechanism was introduced in the context of disformally coupled theories, which are the Einstein-frame version of (and therefore equivalent to) the DBI-like Galileons that we considered in Sec.
-III B. Its action is based on two observations, see Eq.
-(33):
+We conclude the discussion of the consequences of kinetic mixing by noting that the structure of the mixing terms allows to generalize the previously proposed disformal screening mechanism to a more general phenomenon, based on kinetic mixing properties and present in a larger class of theories.
+The disformal screening mechanism was introduced in the context of disformally coupled theories, which are the Einstein-frame version of (and therefore equivalent to) the DBI-like Galileons that we considered in section III B. Its action is based on two observations, see eq (33)

-- 1. If the field is static (no time derivatives) and only disformally coupled (M_p is constant) then the field decouples from nonrelativistic matter [56]. - 2.
-If the field evolves in time and the energy density is nonrelativistic (only $T^{00} = \rho$ contributes significantly), the field evolution becomes independent of the energy density (see Refs.
-[36,37] for details).
+- 1. If the field is static (no time derivatives) and only disformally coupled (M_p is constant) then the field decouples from non-relativistic matter [56]. - 2.
+If the field evolves in time and the energy density is non-relativistic (only $T^{00} = \rho$ contributes significantly), the field evolution becomes independent of the energy density (see refs.
+[36, 37] for details).
 This property does not rely on the specific form of the conformal and the disformal coupling.

-The efficiency of this mechanism to reconcile DBI-like theories with local gravity tests is difficult to investigate in practice, as it requires simultaneously considering spatial and time dependence (demanding that the time evolution is a subdominant effect clearly spoils the existence of a screened solution [57], although numerical studies seem to confirm the screening effects [58]).
-Moreover, pure DBI-like theories have to face issues related to stability in the presence of matter with non-negligible pressure, as described in Sec.
-IV B, as well as other difficulties for the fulfillment of laboratory tests [59].
+The efficiency of this mechanism to reconcile DBI-like theories with local gravity tests is difficult to investigate in practice, as it requires considering simultaneously spatial and time dependence (demanding that the time-evolution is a sub-dominant effect clearly spoils the existence of a screened solution [57], although numerical studies seem to confirm the screening effects [58]).
+Moreover, pure DBI-like theories have to face the issues related to stability in the presence of matter with non-negligible pressure, as described in section IV B, as well as other difficulties to fulfil laboratory tests [59].

 Ultimately, the main requirement for the disformal screening mechanism is that the coefficients of $\phi{;\mu\nu}$ depend on the energy-momentum tensor.
 The identification terms containing the matter energy-momentum tensor in the second derivatives of the scalar in the debraided field equation (16) indicates that the disformal screening mechanism, or variations thereof, can occur in a much larger class of quartic Horndeski theories.
-Among others, those terms include contributions proportional to
+Among others, those terms include contributions proportional to where only the first one is present in DBI-like theories and the disformal screening mechanism.
+Therefore, the richer braiding structure of quartic Horndeski theories has the potential to soften some of the requirements needed for the disformal screening and alleviate some of its problems.
+Because of its extended generalities beyond disformally coupled/DBI-like theories, we propose referring to this mechanism as screening by kinetic mixing.